-There is an active debate on whether less greedy heuristics can improve the quality of the produced trees.
-Garey and Graham (1974) showed that greedy algorithms can be made to perform arbitrarily worse than the optimal.
-Norton (1989) showed that exhaustive lookahead applied to ID3 reduced tree sizes on average and produced small gains in accuracy.
+There is an active debate on the machine learning community on whether less greedy heuristics can improve the quality of the produced trees.
+Garey and Graham (1974) showed that greedy algorithms using information theoretic splitting criteria can be made to perform arbitrarily worse than the optimal.
+Norton (1989) showed that exhaustive lookahead applied to ID3 reduced tree sizes on average and produced small gains in accuracy, but could be expensive.
 Ragavan and Rendell (1993) showed that their LFC algorithm that performed both lookahead and constructive induction can perform well on tasks involving feature interaction.
-On the other hand, Murthy and Salzberg (1995) found that one-level lookahead yield larger, less accurate trees on many tasks.
+On the other hand, Murthy and Salzberg (1995) found that one-level lookahead yield larger, less accurate trees on many tasks (they named this situation decision tree pathology).
 Quinlan and Cameron-Jones (1995) reported similar findings and hypothesized that lookahead can yield "fluke theories" that fit the training data but have poor predictive accuracy.

-Genetic algorithms are neither hill-climbing systems nor exhaustive searchers.
+Genetic algorithms are neither hill-climbing systems nor do they conduct an exhaustive search of the space of all possible hypotheses.
 Rather, they are a type of beam search.
+The population is the beam - the collection of points in the search space from which further search may be conducted.

-When tuned properly GAs can aggregate desired characteristics of both hill-climbing and exhaustive search algorithms.
+This seems promising regarding their ability to aggregate desired characteristics of both hillclimbing and exhaustive search algorithms.